 As a pet parent, it’s important to stay on top of your dog’s health and happiness.
 When your pup isn’t feeling well, it’s essential that you know the signs of sickness.
-Whether he’s ill or injured, it’s your responsibility to understand what abnormal symptoms to look out for.
+Whether they’re ill or injured, it’s your responsibility to understand what abnormal signs to look out for.

-One way to monitor your pet’s health is to take his temperature.
-However, this isn’t as simple as placing your hand on his forehead.
+One way to monitor your pet’s health is to take their temperature.
+However, this isn’t as simple as placing your hand on their forehead.
 Did you know that a dog’s normal internal body temperature is higher than yours?
 This is why your pet feels like a furnace on chilly nights.

 Here’s everything you need to know about taking your dog’s temperature.

 What Is the Normal Temperature of a Dog?

 A healthy temperature for a canine will fall between 101 to 102.5 degrees Fahrenheit.
 If your dog’s temperature is higher than this range, contact your vet right away.
 If the dog’s temperature is 98 degrees or lower, it may indicate hypothermia, but it depends on the accuracy of your reading.
 If your dog is lethargic and unwell, then you can trust the low reading.
 If your dog is bouncy and seems normal, you need to make sure you are taking their temperature the correct way.